 Craig A. Barbarosh has served as our Vice Chairman of the Board since November 2015.
 Mr. Barbarosh is a partner at the international law firm of Katten Muchin Rosenman LLP, a position he has held since June 2012.
-Previously, Mr. Barbarosh was a partner of the international law firm of Pillsbury Winthrop Shaw Pittman LLP.
+From January 1999 until June 2012, Mr. Barbarosh was a partner of the international law firm of Pillsbury Winthrop Shaw Pittman LLP.
 Mr. Barbarosh is a nationally recognized restructuring expert.
-He served in several leadership positions while a partner at Pillsbury including serving on the firm’s Managing Board, as the Chair of the firm’s Board’s Strategy Committee, as a co-leader of the firm’s national Insolvency & Restructuring practice section and as the Managing Partner of the firm’s Orange County office.
-At Katten, Mr. Barbarosh completed a seven-year term on the firm’s Board of Directors including a four-year term on the firm’s twelve-person Executive Committee which oversees the business operations of the firm.
+He served in several leadership positions while a partner at Pillsbury including serving on the firm’s Board of Directors, as the Chair of the firm’s Board’s Strategy Committee, as a coleader of the firm’s national Insolvency & Restructuring practice section and as the Managing Partner of the firm’s Orange County office.
+At Katten, Mr. Barbarosh served as a member of the firm’s Executive and Operating Committee from June 2012 through June 2016 and currently serves on the firm’s Board of Directors.
 Mr. Barbarosh received a Juris Doctorate from the University of the Pacific, McGeorge School of Law in 1992, with distinction, and a Bachelor of Arts in Business Economics from the University of California at Santa Barbara in 1989.
 Mr. Barbarosh received certificates from Harvard Business School for completing executive education courses on Private Equity and Venture Capital (2007), Financial Analysis for Business Evaluation (2010) and Effective Corporate Boards (2015).
-Mr. Barbarosh is also a frequent speaker and author on restructuring and governance issues and has published several articles addressing business, governance, and legal topics.
-As a practicing attorney specializing in the area of financial and operational restructuring and related transactions, and with his extensive background serving in various leadership roles, Mr. Barbarosh provides our Board experienced guidance on transactions, securities offerings, compliance, governance, executive compensation shareholder relationships, leadership coaching and development.
+Mr. Barbarosh is also a frequent speaker and author on restructuring and governance topics.
+Mr. Barbarosh, as a practicing attorney specializing in the area of financial and operational restructuring and related mergers and acquisitions, provides our Board with experienced guidance on similar transactions involving our company.
+Mr. Barbarosh is also a director of Sabra Health Care REIT, Inc. (Nasdaq: SBRA), where he is the Chair of the Audit Committee and a member of the Compensation Committee, and previously served on the board of BioPharmX, Inc., (NYSE: BPMX) where he was the Chair of the Nominating and Governance Committee and a member of the Audit and Compensation Committees.
 Mr. Barbarosh has been a director since 2009.

 James C. Malone has more than 35 years of financial leadership experience, having held the Chief Financial Officer position at several global healthcare companies.
 Currently, Mr. Malone is the Executive Vice President and Chief Financial Officer of XIFIN, Inc. a financial cloud computing company dedicated to optimizing the economics of healthcare, since February 2015.
 Mr. Malone served as the Chief Financial Officer and Executive Vice President of American Well Inc., a software technology and services company that brings healthcare into the homes and workplaces of patients, from September 2010 to January 2015.
 He served as Chief Financial Officer of Misys PLC, a multinational software company, from June 2007 to January 2009 and served as its Executive Vice President until January 2009.
 He joined Misys from The TriZetto Group, Inc., a provider of healthcare IT solutions and services to payers and providers, where he served as Chief Financial Officer from March 2004 to June 2007, Vice President of Finance from January 2004 until his appointment as Chief Financial Officer, Executive Vice President of Finance from January 2006 to June 2007, Senior Vice President of Finance from January 2004 until January 2006 and also served as its Principal Accounting Officer.
 Prior to this, he served as Chief Financial Officer, Senior Vice President and Chief Administrative Officer of IMS Health Inc., a provider of information, services and technology for the healthcare industry.
 He served as Senior Vice President and Controller of Cognizant Corporation from 1995 to 1997.
 Mr. Malone also held management positions at Dun & Bradstreet, Reuben H. Donnelley, and Siemens AG and served as audit manager at Price Waterhouse.
 He also served as an executive director of Misys PLC from June 2007 to January 2009 and served as director of Allscripts Healthcare Solutions, Inc. (alternate name, Allscripts-Misys Healthcare Solutions, Inc.), which provides practice management and electronic health record technology to healthcare providers, from October 2008 to January 2009.
-He also served as a director of Cognizant Technology Solutions, Inc. from 1995 to 1998.
-Mr. Malone received his BS in Accounting from St. Francis College in 1973 and attended Pace University for graduate work in tax.
+He also served as a director of Cognizant Technology Solutions, Inc. Mr. Malone received his BS in Accounting from St. Francis College in 1973 and attended Pace University for graduate work in tax.
 He received his Certified Public Accountant certification from the State of New York in 1975.
-Mr. Malone provides our Board his experience as a Chief Financial Officer in the technology industry (including in the health care technology sector) and his experience as an executive officer and director of various companies.
+Mr. Malone's qualifications as a director include his experience as a Chief Financial Officer in the technology industry (including in the health care technology sector) and his experience as an executive officer and director of various companies.
 Mr. Malone has been a director since 2013.

 Morris Panner is a long tenured executive with expertise in both healthcare software companies, including SaaS capabilities, and the law.
 Currently, Mr. Panner is the Chief Executive Officer of Ambra Health (formerly DICOM Grid), a cloud-based healthcare software company that manages diagnostic imaging and related healthcare data.
 Prior to joining Ambra Health in September 2011, Mr. Panner was the Chief Executive Officer of Townflier, Inc. and related affiliates that provide group communications services, from May 2010 to August 2011.
 Previously, from April 2000 to May 2010, he was Chief Executive Officer of OpenAir, Inc., a SaaS project management company, which he led from start-up to its successful acquisition by NetSuite Inc., a provider of an integrated web-based business software suite, in 2008.
 Following the acquisition, Panner led the OpenAir division of NetSuite, during which time he oversaw the acquisition and integration of OpenAir’s nearest competitor, QuickArrow, Inc., as well as the expansion of OpenAir internationally.
-Mr. Panner served as Chairman of the Board of the Software Division of the Software and Information Industry Association.
+Mr. Panner served as Chairman of the Board of the Software Division of the Software and Information Industry Association and currently serves as a board member.
 Mr. Panner is a lawyer who served as an Assistant United States Attorney, the Resident Legal Advisor in Bogota, Columbia for the U.S. Department of Justice and as the Principal, Deputy Chief of the Narcotics and Dangerous Drug Section of the U.S. Department of Justice.
 He currently serves on the board of directors of Drug Strategies, a nonprofit research institution on issues of drug addiction and treatment.
 Mr. Panner was previously a director of the Washington Office on Latin America, a not-for-profit organization, from 2003 to 2009.
 Mr. Panner graduated from Yale College with a BA in History in 1984 and from the Harvard Law School with a JD in 1988.
-Mr. Panner provides our Board his executive experience at software companies, including at health care software companies, and his legal training.
+Mr. Panner’s qualifications as a director include his executive experience at software companies, including at health care software companies, and his legal training.
 Mr. Panner has been a director since 2013.